ZhuoyanTao/SetUpChatGPTAPI/README.md

    pip install openai
    ```

-Get your OpenAI API key
+3. **Get your OpenAI API key**

    You need to apply for an API key from OpenAI.
 Visit the OpenAI website and follow the steps to apply for access.
 If approved, you will receive an API key.

-Setup your OpenAI API key
+4. **Setup your OpenAI API key**

    You should save your API key in your environment variables for easy access.
 In Terminal, run:

    ```shell
    echo "export OPENAI_API_KEY='your-api-key'" >> ~/.bash_profile
    source ~/.bash_profile
    ```

-Replace your-api-key with your actual API key.
+__Replace your-api-key with your actual API key.__

-3.Verify the setup
+4.**Verify the setup**

 You can verify the setup by running a simple script that uses the OpenAI API.
 Here's a basic example: